fairlearn/fairlearn/docs/user_guide/assessment.rst

 When considering fairness, each row of input data will have an associated group label :math:`g \in G`, and we will want to know how the metric behaves for each :math:`g`.
-To help with this, Fairlearn provides as a class, which takes an existing (ungrouped) metric function, and apply it to each group within a set of data.
+To help with this, Fairlearn provides a class, which takes an existing (ungrouped) metric function, and applies it to each group within a set of data.

 Suppose in addition to the :math:`Y_{true}` and :math:`Y_{pred}` above, we had